nottrobin/docs/src/en/juju-block.md

 Disabled commands  Message
 all
 ```
-!!!
-Warning:
+[note=caution]
 In some cases, the disable command will only take effect after the
 user has logged out of Juju and logged back in again.
+[/note]

 ## Commands within each enable and disable group